 Soldier Songs is an evening-length multimedia event from composer David T. Little that combines elements of theater, opera, rock-infused-concert music, and animation to explore the perceptions versus the realities of the Soldier, the exploration of loss and exploitation of innocence, and the difficulty of expressing the truth of war.
 Music can be easily co-opted to serve a political or ideological message or it can equally be a vehicle for reflection, engagement, and emotional connection, as is seen in this gripping music-theatre work.
 Soldier Songs is a production of Beth Morrison Projects.

 Based on a short story by Judy Budnitz, Dog Days is a contemporary opera that investigates the psychology of a working class American family against a not-so-distant-future wartime scenario.
 A collaboration with librettist Royce Vavrek, this black comedy asks: is it madness, delusion, or human / animal instinct that guides us through severely trying times?
 Where exactly is the line between animal and human?
 At what point must we give in to our animal instincts merely to survive?
 Scenes from Dog Days was commissioned by Carnegie Hall through The Weill Music Institute, and an expanded version was featured in New York City Opera’s 2010 VOX program.
 The completed work was commissioned by Peak Performances in Montclair, NJ in association with Beth Morrison Projects.
-It will be premiered in September 2012, in a production directed by Robert Woodruff.
+It premiered in September 2012, in a production directed by Robert Woodruff.

 Newspeak logo by Peter Wise.